Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%

 Think of meditation as a form of mental exercise.

 "It's almost like weightlifting for your brain," says Garland.
-Just as curling a dumbbell strengthens the bicep, he says, "meditation is almost a way of, sort, of curling the dumbbell of the mind to strengthen the mind's self control."
+Just as curling a dumbbell strengthens the bicep, he says, "meditation is almost a way of, sort of curling the dumbbell of the mind to strengthen the mind's self control."

 And this can change the way the brain perceives the input from the body.
 "If you can change the way the brain perceives signals from the body you can actually change the experience of pain," Garland says.

-But there's a trick here: Learning to meditate takes time, effort and some training — it's more complicated than swallowing a pill.
+But there's a trick here: Learning to meditate takes time, effort and some training.
+It's more complicated than swallowing a pill.
 Pamela Bobb has stuck with it.
-She's tried a bunch of these alternative mind-body strategies, including acupuncture and biofeedback, and now starts every morning with a meditation practice.
+She has tried a bunch of these alternative mind-body strategies, including acupuncture and biofeedback, and now starts every morning with a meditation practice.

 "It's 4:45 in the morning — and I've just awakened," she says in a recording she made of her practice, so I could listen in.
 She sounds centered, and calm.
 "I'm allowing my body to feel as relaxed as it possibly can."